 Most software starts with someone who is frustrated and is looking for a solution that does not currently exist or or of it does, does not easily solve the problem.
-The following insights are from 18 years of developing tools to do the analysis necessary for SEO.
+The following insights are from 18 years of developing over 100 tools to make it more efficient to complete my projects.

 Is there really a market for it?

-A big SEO challenge for web site owners are site refreshes and migrations with many sites loosing as much as 80% of their traffic post launch.
-With such a negative impact on their business you would assume that the market for a set of tools that mitigate this loss would be in huge demand.
-That is not the case, even SEO’s that help with migrations have little interest in it.
-I will have to write another article on why this is the case.
+Here is a prime example, a big challenge for web site owners is minimizing the lost traffic from site refreshes and migrations.
+During these events sites may loose as much as 80% of their traffic post launch.
+With such a negative impact on their business you would assume that there would be a market for tools that could mitigate this loss.

 People want an easy button

-I guess it is not unexpected that people want tools to do everyone automatically.
-Many don’t want to think or interact with them just want them to do everything and just puke out a result.
+I guess it is not unexpected that people want tools to do everyone automatically and present pretty reports.
+Many don’t want to think or interact with them just want them to do everything and just puke out a successful result.

 Of the last 100 emails related to HREFLang Builder the words that appear most are “automated” “no effort” and “set it and leave it” as what people are wanting to know about the tool.
 We get asked almost daily why we have not added AI into the set up to detect the various formats that a site uses for their URL’s.
 We do have it but the vast majority of users have complex set ups that require human intervention.